RomainCoudour/react-side-pane/README.md

 ### Focus fighting
 > **Notes**: Noticed while using MUI dialog with SidePane

 MUI Dialog and SidePane are rendering by default in document.body using Portals.
 But using both at the same time triggered `Maximum call stack size exceeded. at tryFocus` from one of our old dependency.
-We removed said dependency to use `react-focus-lock` instead with resolved the issue but popped a new one:
+We removed said dependency to use [react-focus-lock](https://github.com/theKashey/react-focus-lock) instead which resolved the issue but popped a [new one](https://github.com/theKashey/focus-lock/#focus-fighting):

 ```
 FocusLock: focus-fighting detected.
 Only one focus management system could be active.
 ```

-To fix this, we are using `shards` and `whiteList` props from `react-focus-lock`.
+To fix this, we are using `shards` and `whiteList` props from [react-focus-lock](https://github.com/theKashey/react-focus-lock).
 If you stumble upon this one in your console, consider the fix below and if it does not work, open an issue.

 ```html
 <body>